JeetKaria06/E-commerce_Marketplace/README.md

 The server is up and running now!

 > One can add authentication token to the request body or to the request query or in the header with key "x-access-token"

+---
+**NOTE**

+When this server runs it creates the tables needed and if the table with same name exists in your localhost then it may create problem.
+So, it is necessary that you first delete tables named "Users", "Products", and "Orders" from your database.

+Also, it is assumed that you have postgresql in your machine pre-installed.
+If it is not, then refer [this](https://www.postgresql.org/download/linux/ubuntu/).

+---